MCAT to IQ Calculator

 Start My IQ Test

 Many students wonder how their MCAT performance relates to their innate intelligence or IQ.
+In this article, we’ll break it down, discuss the connections and misconceptions, and highlight the key takeaways.

 What Is the MCAT?

 Think of the MCAT as a way for medical schools to get a sense of your academic abilities and problem-solving skills.
-You’ll need to memorize facts,think critically and apply what you know to solve complex problems.
+You’ll need to memorize facts, think critically and apply what you know to solve complex problems.
 If you’re aiming for medical school, this test is a big part of your application and can play a key role in determining where you might get accepted.

 Each year, more than 85,000 students take the MCAT, and it’s considered one of the most important steps on the path to becoming a doctor.
+While it is a demanding exam, thorough preparation and persistence can help you perform well and strengthen your application to medical school.

 What Does The MCAT Measure?